GeoffCox/recoil-examples/dispatcher-tutorial/Readme.md

 ## Intro

-Recoil provides great state management hooks so why would anyone want or need the dispatcher pattern?
+Recoil provides great state management hooks.
+Components can easily update state using the same familiar mechanism from React.useState().
+Why would anyone want or need the dispatcher pattern?

 The dispatcher pattern allows for UI components to invoke state update logic shared across the application.
 It is a common pattern in other state management libraries for React.
 Many applications centralize or share state management updates under various names (e.g. dispatcher, pub/sub event bus, handlers).

-While the useRecoilState() hook provides state management within React components, it can cause duplicate update code in medium to large applications.
-The dispatcher pattern helps separate concerns; the React component is concerned with rendering current state, and the dispatcher with updating state.
+While the useRecoilState() hook provides state management within React components, it can cause update code to be duplicated as application size and complexity grows.
+The dispatcher pattern helps separate concerns; the React component is only concerned with rendering current state, and the dispatcher with updating application-level state.

-Consider the dispatcher pattern when you have the same action taken from multiple places in your UI and the logic of the action is complex enough to avoid duplicating it in several places.
+Consider the dispatcher pattern when you have the same action taken from multiple places in your UI and the logic of the action is complex enough that duplicating it in several places would cause extra work and bugs.

 ## About the tutorial